Assassination of Abraham Lincoln: Conspirators' trial and execution

 The accused were tried by a military tribunal ordered by Johnson, who had succeeded to the presidency on Lincoln's death:

 The prosecution was led by U.S. Army Judge Advocate General Joseph Holt, assisted by Congressman John A. Bingham and Major Henry Lawrence Burnett.
+Lew Wallace was the only lawyer on the tribunal.

-The use of a military tribunal provoked criticism from Edward Bates and Gideon Welles, who believed that a civil court should have presided, but Attorney General James Speed pointed to the military nature of the conspiracy and the facts that the defendants acted as enemy combatants and that martial law was in force at the time in the District of Columbia.
+The use of a military tribunal provoked criticism from former Attorney General Edward Bates and Secretary of the Navy Gideon Welles, who believed that a civil court should have presided, but Attorney General James Speed pointed to the military nature of the conspiracy and the facts that the defendants acted as enemy combatants and that martial law was in force at the time in the District of Columbia.
 (In 1866, in Ex parte Milligan, the United States Supreme Court banned the use of military tribunals in places where civil courts were operational.)
-Only a simple majority of the jury was required for a guilty verdict and a two-thirds for a death sentence.
+Only a simple majority of the tribunal members was required for a guilty verdict, and a two-thirds for a death sentence.
 There was no route for appeal other than to President Johnson.

 The seven-week trial included the testimony of 366 witnesses.
 All of the defendants were found guilty on June 30.
 Mary Surratt, Lewis Powell, David Herold, and George Atzerodt were sentenced to death by hanging; Samuel Mudd, Samuel Arnold, and Michael O'Laughlen were sentenced to life in prison.
 Edmund Spangler was sentenced to six years.
-After sentencing Mary Surratt to hang, five jurors signed a letter recommending clemency, but Johnson refused to stop the execution; he later claimed he never saw the letter.
+After sentencing Mary Surratt to hang, five members of the tribunal signed a letter recommending clemency, but Johnson did not stop the execution; he later claimed he never saw the letter.

 Mary Surratt, Powell, Herold, and Atzerodt were hanged in the Old Arsenal Penitentiary on July 7.
 Mary Surratt was the first woman executed by the United States government.
 O'Laughlen died in prison in 1867.
 Mudd, Arnold, and Spangler were pardoned in February 1869 by Johnson.
 Spangler, who died in 1875, always insisted his sole connection to the plot was that Booth asked him to hold his horse.

-John Surratt stood trial in Washington in 1867.
-Four residents of Elmira, New York, claimed they had seen him there between April 13 and 15; fifteen others said they either saw him or someone who resembled him, in Washington (or traveling to or from Washington) on the day of the assassination.
+John Surratt stood trial in a civil court in Washington in 1867.
+Four residents of Elmira, New York, claimed they had seen him there between April 13 and 15; fifteen others testified they either saw him or someone who resembled him, in Washington (or traveling to or from Washington) on the day of the assassination.
 The jury could not reach a verdict, and John Surratt was released.